For months, you’ve been going hard on the music hustle:

 • If you don’t want to split your revenue with a third-party service, sell your digital music on your own website, which allows you to control your branding and customer experience and connect directly with your followers.

-• A fifth option is to use a music licensing service and sell your music to other creators to use in a media production, such as Epidemic Sound, LuckStock, and Music Vine.
+• A forth option is to use a music licensing service and sell your music to other creators to use in a media production, such as Epidemic Sound, LuckStock, and Music Vine.

 From one musician to another, continue to play your heart out on the stage.
 There’s nothing quite like a live performance.

-But for maximum profits, we recommend a solution like Podia -- sign up for free today -- while for maximum audience exposure, a distribution platform may be a better bet.
+But for maximum profits, we recommend a solution like Podia -- sign up for a 30-day free trial today -- while for maximum audience exposure, a distribution platform may be a better bet.

 Whatever you choose, there’s one thing I’m certain of: